Stocks Lane Primary School

 Social

-Ofsted - Pupil's social development is shown by their:
+Pupil's social development is shown by their:

 • use of a range of social skills in different contexts, including working and socialising with pupils from different religious, ethnic and socio-economic backgrounds